M. J. Shriram

-M. J. Shriram is a Born: (August 22, 1969) Tamil singer and actor who has worked in Tamil films.
+M. J. Shriram is an Indian singer and actor who has worked in Tamil films.
 He is best known for his songs in Pachchak Kuthira (2006) and his role in Sivakasi (2005).

 Career

 Shiram began singing when he was five-years-old.
 His talent enabled him to share the stage with Kamal Haasan at a concert in Singapore in 1993.
 He played a small role in Sollamale (1998) before playing Vijay's friend in the film, Sivakasi (2005), which is considered his acting debut.
 He made his singing debut in Parthiban's Pachchak Kuthira (2006).